|Konan, Shiga (湖南市; Konan-shi)|

 |Fudo-no-taki Waterfall||Zensuiji Temple||Indigo Dyeing|

-- Konki Senshoku indigo dyeing - Try your hand at tie-dyeing with natural indigo dye.
-Konki Senshoku is one of only three shops in Shiga which still produces indigo dye and fabrics traditionally.
-They grow their own indigo plants, dry the leaves in the sun, and extract the dye.
-You can do indigo dyeing with a cotton handkerchief (1200 yen), T-shirt, etc. Take a bus or taxi from Ishibe Station, Kosei Station, or Mikumo Station on the Kusatsu Line.
-Get off at Shimoda and walk 50 meters.
-Parking also available.
-Call to make reservations: 0748-75-0128.
+- Konki Senshoku indigo dyeing - Konki Senshoku is a rare shop in Shiga still producing indigo dye and dye fabrics traditionally for 200 years.
+The technique came from Kyoto.
+They grow their own indigo plants in Konan, dry the leaves in the sun, and extract the dye.
+Sady, the current and aging master, Tsuneo Uenishi, has no successor.
+You can do indigo tie-dyeing with a cotton handkerchief (1200 yen), T-shirt, etc. Open: 9 am-4 pm.
+Take a taxi from Ishibe Station, Kosei Station, or Mikumo Station (closest station) on the Kusatsu Line.
+Limited parking available.
+Call to make reservations for tie-dyeing: 0748-75-0128.
 Address: Shimoda 1530-1, Konan-shi, Shiga 湖南市下田1530-1 Map

 - Fudo-no-taki Waterfall 不動の滝 - Cool and convenient waterfall just next to the road in a lush setting.
 Take a taxi from JR Mikumo Station and go south.
 Map